corndel-swe/java-chessington/docs/day-3-exercises.md

       [Unit Testing](https://tech-docs.corndel.com/java/testing.html)
       documentation to get an idea of how to use `junit` and `assertj`.

-There's an empty file called `MathsTests.java` in the `tests` directory.
+Create an empty file called `MathsTests.java` in the `src/test/com/corndel/exercises/` directory.
 We'll write our tests here.

 - [ ] Write a test that ensures `Maths.PI` is equal to `3.14`.